ilikeorangutans/ilikeorangutans.github.com/_drafts/draft-custom-scopes.md

 ---
 layout: post
-title: "Writing and Testing Custom Guice Scopes"
+title: Writing and Testing Custom Guice Scopes
 description: ""
-category:
+category: null
-tags: [ Guice, Java, Custom Scope, Junit, Unit Testing, Apache Sling ]
+tags:
+  - Guice
+  - Java
+  - Custom Scope
+  - Junit
+  - Unit Testing
+  - Apache Sling
 published: false
 ---

 {% include JB/setup %}

 I'm a big fan of [Google Guice](https://code.google.com/p/google-guice/) and use it quite a lot.
 Recently I spent some time writing a new custom scope for Guice.
 The issue to solve was that our project runs on Adobe CQ and Apache Sling.
 After adding the Guice injectors to the mix, it became apparent that ``@RequestScoped`` was insufficient for our needs.
 We needed a scope that contained only a single component, something like ``@ComponentScoped``.
-Long story short, a custom scope had to be written and I thought that would be an opportunity to deepen my knowledge of Guice.
+Long story short, we needed a custom scope and I thought that would be a great opportunity to dig really deep into Guice.

 I studied the [custom component sample](https://code.google.com/p/google-guice/wiki/CustomScopes) in the Guice docs and the fundamental steps are straight forward enough, and they'll help you write your own scope.
 There were some pitfalls along the way that took me quite a while to figure out.
 The resulting implementation is not as sophisticated as I've seen in other places, however, I needed to note some specific things that I ran into.

 ### Create Scope Annotation

-Trivial:
+The annotation is used to sort objects into specific scopes.
+Implementation is trivial:

 {% highlight java linenos %}
 import com.google.inject.ScopeAnnotation;